agl-alexglopez/ccc/INSTALL.md

 ## Include the Library

-Once CMake can find the package, link against it and include the `ccc.h` header.
+Once CMake can find the package, link against it and include the container header.

 The `CMakeLists.txt` file.